-Research Design and Variablesresearch was first designed to identify the strengths and areas growth within the current Mission Ministries Philippines’ urriculum.
+Research Design and Variables

+This research project was designed within a program development model as a participatory research approach.
+The research was first designed to identify the strengths and areas for growth within the current Mission Ministries Philippines’ curriculum.
 Evaluation is based on feedback of teachers and administrators about how the current curriculum is serving the needs of teachers in their classroom and community context.
-Observation and interviews were also focused on the role of the arts in fostering creativity and imagination in students.
+Observation and interviews were also focused on the role of the arts and music in fostering creativity and imagination in students.